Which Institutions Own Shares In Novavax Inc. (NVAX)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 5.6 million shares valued at $624.32 million.
 The investor’s holdings represent 7.58% of the NVAX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 5.13 million shares valued at $571.57 million to account for 6.94% of the shares outstanding.
 The other top investors are RA Capital Management, L.P. which holds 3.79 million shares representing 5.13% and valued at over $422.46 million, while FMR, LLC holds 2.37% of the shares totaling 1.75 million with a market value of $195.21 million.

-Novavax Inc. (NASDAQ: NVAX) is 66.64% higher on its value in year-to-date trading and has touched a low of $13.21 and a high of $331.68 in the current 52-week trading range.
+Novavax Inc. (NASDAQ: NVAX) is 54.04% higher on its value in year-to-date trading and has touched a low of $14.38 and a high of $331.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The NVAX stock was last observed hovering at around $181.31 in the last trading session, with the day’s gains setting it 4.51% off its average median price target of $317.00 for the next 12 months.
-It is also 49.09% off the consensus price target high of $365.00 offered by 5 analysts, but current levels are 34.8% higher than the price target low of $285.00 for the same period.
+The NVAX stock was last observed hovering at around $178.76 in the last trading session, with the day’s loss setting it -6.99% off its average median price target of $317.00 for the next 12 months.
+It is also 52.94% off the consensus price target high of $365.00 offered by 5 analysts, but current levels are 39.73% higher than the price target low of $285.00 for the same period.

-The stock witnessed a 1.20% loss in the last 1 month and extending the period to 3 months gives it a 56.20%, and is 4.26% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.57% over the week and 11.32% over the month.
+The stock witnessed a 8.80% loss in the last 1 month and extending the period to 3 months gives it a 47.77%, and is -0.89% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.12% over the week and 9.06% over the month.

 Novavax Inc. (NVAX) Analyst Forecasts